samathaluca/new-lazycamp/test.md

 * check phone number link works to direct dial from mobile and computers with skype or calling option

 * Check links to continue browsing work well.

+##### Other Contact option in contact us dropdown.

-Quickfire email
+1. Quickfire email

-check email link works to direct dial from mobile and computers with
+Check email link works immediately on mobile phones and computers with email client.

-Quickfire email
+2. Check that messenger chat option in contact us dropdown links to messenging.html page.

+3. Phone/text in dropdown

-* Checked that email link works to direct dial from mobile and computers with e.g. skype call and email client
+Check direct dial from all mobiles with network and credit is achieved.

-skype or calling option
-messenger chat in organise events too phone link
+Check calls can be made from computers who have e.g. skype calls enabled or computer calling tools or apps installed.

+#### Chat Messenger page ( messenging.html)

+* Test that Facebook messenger icon appears automatically in bottom right of the page (FB recommended that you do not try to reposition this).
+If you have FB account already on logged in to mobile or desktop the messenger icon will automatically open in to a chat box which then sends messages to Lazycamp FB messenger.
+* Check sent messages appear in lazycamp FB messenger.
+* Facebook and Instagram fa-icons are present and linking to lazycamp pages..

-### My account dropdown
+#### My account dropdown

 #### Register Page
 * Log out then go to the register page again.
 Confirm that the register form is displayed as expected.